ucf-cs/tlds/docs/getting-started.md

 ## Next Steps

-Now you can add tlds containers and algorithms into your own applications.
+Now you can add TLDS containers and algorithms into your own applications.
 See [user manual](tlds-user-manual.html) for more information.
 Let us know if you have any questions!